tomaslaz/Analysis-Toolkit/README.md

 numpy v.1.x (x => 10.1)

 # Scripts
 DM_Convert_Files - converts files from one format to another.
-Works with the most popular formats, such us XYZ, CAR, and GIN.
+Works with the most popular formats, such us XYZ, CAR, and GIN

 DM_Coordination_Bonding - analyses systems (xyz format) in terms of avg. bond distance and coordination

-DM_FHIaims_analysis - analyses FHI-aims simulations in terms of runtime, systems' energies etc.
+DM_FHIaims_analysis - analyses FHI-aims simulations in terms of runtime, systems' energies etc

+DM_RDF - plots radial distribution function

 GA_Energy_Evolution - plots the energy evolution graph of the n lowest energy structures during a KLMC GA simulation